evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 ## User interface and control

-The Porsche Macan Turbo has multiple integrated screens.
+The Porsche Macan 4 has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments).
 In addition, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) in the center console  and one [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen) in front of the passenger seat.
 The touch screen behind the steering wheel integrated into the dashboard is 12.6 inches large.
 The touch screen at the top of the center console is 10.9 inches large.
 The touch screen in front of the passenger in the dashboard is 10.9 inches large.
 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.

-{{< sitefiguresized thumb="models/porsche/macan/macan_turbo/screens_1_st.jpg" title="Porsche Macan Turbo" width="3000" height="1687"  >}}
+{{< sitefiguresized thumb="models/porsche/macan/macan_4/screens_1_st.jpg" title="Porsche Macan 4" width="3000" height="2000"  >}}

 ## Infotainment

-You can choose between two sound systems on the Porsche Macan Turbo.
+You can choose between two sound systems on the Porsche Macan 4.
 With the  BOSE® Surround Sound System, you get 14 speakers with a max system output of 710 watts.
 With the  Burmester® 3D High-End Surround Sound System, you get 21 speakers with a max system output of 1470 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Porsche Macan Turbo supports Android Auto and Apple CarPlay.
+Furthermore, the Porsche Macan 4 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.
 ## Lights

-You can choose between two types of headlights for the Porsche Macan Turbo.
+You can choose between two types of headlights for the Porsche Macan 4.
 The standard headlights use LED Matrix technology.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
 Headlights based on LED Matrix technology are available as an option.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
 In addition, the standard taillights use LED technology.

-{{< sitefiguresized thumb="models/porsche/macan/macan_turbo/headlights_1_st.jpg" title="Porsche Macan Turbo" width="3000" height="2250"  >}}
+{{< sitefiguresized thumb="models/porsche/macan/macan_4/headlights_1_st.jpg" title="Porsche Macan 4" width="3000" height="2250"  >}}

 ## Advanced driver assistance systems

-The Porsche Macan Turbo has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
+The Porsche Macan 4 has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.

 [**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/) is a standard system that helps drivers to drive preemptively and save energy.
 ### Safety systems

-The Porsche Macan Turbo has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
+The Porsche Macan 4 has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
 This system helps to prevent a vehicle's wheels from locking up during braking.

-The Porsche Macan Turbo has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+The Porsche Macan 4 has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.

-The Porsche Macan Turbo has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
+The Porsche Macan 4 has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, it has a [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.

 [**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) is an optional driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.